limestonenetworks/knowledge-base/doc/source/operatingsystem_support/linux_support/linux_backup_rsync.rst

     ifdown-ipv6      ifup             ifup-post   network-functions
     ifdown-isdn      ifup-aliases     ifup-ppp    network-functions-ipv6

- You will want to enter the config file and remove or change the MAC address accordingly or remove it.
-Below I have hashed it out.
-You will also want to change the DEVICE name accordingly as well.
+ You'll want to open the config file in a text editor (i.e. vi, vim, nano), change the MAC address to the new one or remove it completely.
+Below I have commented(#) it out as this disables it.
+You will also want to change the DEVICE name accordingly.

  ::